qcrao/card-theme/README.md

 # Card Theme for Roam Research

 Card Theme is a Roam Research extension that provides a beautiful, card-based theme with special styling for different types of notes (Fleeting, Literature, Reference, Permanent, and Question notes).
-It combines the Masonry Vanilla theme with custom note card styling and Chinese font support.
+It combines the Masonry Vanilla theme with custom note card styling.

 ## Features